vsrinivas/fuchsia/docs/errors.md

   The system is unable to perform the operation in its current state.
    Note: FAILED\_PRECONDITION is a reserved alias for this error

-**SHOULD\_WAIT**
-  The operation cannot be performed currently but potentially could succeed if the caller waits for a prerequisite to be satisfied, for example waiting for a handle to be readable or writable.
-  Example: Attempting to read from a message pipe that has no messages waiting but has an open remote will return **SHOULD\_WAIT**.
-Attempting to read from a message pipe that has no messages waiting and has a closed remote end will return **REMOTE\_CLOSED**.

-**UNAVAILABLE**
-  The subject of the operation is currently unable to perform the operation.
-  Note: This is used when there's no direct way for the caller to observe when the subject will be able to perform the operation and should thus retry.

 **NOT\_FOUND**
   The requested entity was not found.

 **TIMED\_OUT**
   The time limit for the operation elapsed before the operation completed.

-**HANDLE\_CLOSED**
-  A handle being waited on was closed.

-**REMOTE\_CLOSED**
-  The operation failed because the remote end of the subject of the operation was closed.

 **ALREADY\_EXISTS**
   An object with the specified identifier already exists.